Harihara (poet): Selected works

 Mudigeya ashtaka (1200) is an important ashtaka poem (an eight line verse metre) by Harihara.
-Legend has it that once when Harihara bowed down in prayer to his God (Shiva), the "Rudraksha" flowers in his headgear (a mudige) fell on the floor.
+Legend has it that once when Harihara bowed down in prayer to his god (Shiva), the rudrākṣa flowers in his headgear (a muḍige) fell on the floor.
 Seeing this, the devotees who had gathered there derided Harihara for wearing the headgear.
 In response, Harihara composed the ashtaka extempore in honor of his deity and included a challenging phrase "I have laid the mudige on the floor, let me see who can pick it up".